Git Standards

 | docs | Documentation | Documentation only changes |

-A description should describe your changes in imperative mood.This means you need to eliminate the temptation to use gerunds or past tense in your description line.
-Don't write a git commit description line that talks about what you did, or what you are doing.
+A description should describe your changes in imperative mood.
+This means you need to eliminate the temptation to use gerunds or past tense in your description line.
+Don’t write a git commit description line that talks about what you did, or what you are doing.
 Instead, describe what was done.
 A description MUST immediately follow the colon and space after the type/scope prefix.
 The description is a short summary of the code changes, e.g., fix: fix the fencepost error.

-Scope (optional)#
+Scope (optional)

 A scope MAY be provided after a type.
 A scope MUST consist of a noun describing a section of the codebase surrounded by parenthesis, e.g., feat(ratings): add the ability to add star ratings to posts.

-Breaking Changes#
+Breaking Changes

 Breaking changes are indicated by putting BREAKING CHANGE: at the start of the message body, for any commit type.
-Optionally they may be emphasised by appending a ! after the type and scope.
+Optionally they may be emphasized by appending a ! after the type and scope.
 The message body should provide appropriate guidance for developers affected by the breaking change.

-Commit message with no body#
+Commit message with no body

-feat(lang): add polish languageCommit message with description and breaking change footer#
+Commit message with description and breaking change footer

 feat: allow provided config object to extend other configs

-refactor!: drop support for Node 6Commit message with scope and ! to draw attention to breaking change#
+Commit message with ! to draw attention to breaking change

 refactor!: drop support for Node 6